What Is Rheumatology?

 Who Is a Rheumatologist?

-A consultant rheumatologist is a doctor who specialises in diagnosing and treating arthritis and diseases related to rheumatology.
+A consultant rheumatologist is a doctor who specializes in diagnosing and treating arthritis and diseases related to rheumatology.
 Rheumatologists treat over 200 different health problems that affect the joints, bones, muscles and other internal organs (e.g. kidneys, lungs, blood vessels, brain).
 They focus on non-surgical treatment of arthritis and related rheumatic diseases.
-Rheumatologists can also specialize in pediatric rheumatology — treating children with rheumatic diseases.
-Many rheumatologists also conduct research to determine the cause and better treatments for these disabling and sometimes fatal diseases.

 Adult rheumatologists are specifically trained to be highly skilled in: